-Md. poised to revoke governor’s authority to overturn parole decisions involving people serving life terms
+Maryland revokes governor’s authority to overturn parole decisions involving people serving life terms

 “I’m just totally elated,” he said.
 “There are still so many people on the inside that’s still waiting for this legislation, so many of their family members and friends, because they have been getting the recommendations and haven’t been able to get out.
 So I’m totally elated.
 I really am.”

-If passed, the law would take effect in early January and tighten some aspects of the parole process even as it removes the governor’s direct involvement.
+The law will take effect in early January and tighten some aspects of the parole process even as it removes the governor’s direct involvement.
 Those with life sentences would have to serve 20 years before being eligible for parole, up from 15 years.
-And they would still have to earn recommendations for release from at least six of the 10-member, governor-appointed parole commission.
+And they would still have to earn recommendations for release from at least six of the 10-member, governor-appointed Parole Commission.

 “Listening to [the Republicans], I guess I just realized that that’s the mind-set that they have and they’re not going to change that,” said Lomax, who has spent the past several years traveling to Annapolis to meet with lawmakers about the bill.